Luton Borough Council: Governance

 Luton Borough Council provides all local government services in the area.
 As a unitary authority it provides both county-level and district-level services.
 There are no civil parishes in the borough.

 Political control

+The council went under no overall control in July 2026, when six councillors left Labour to sit as independents, depriving Labour of the majority it had held since 2007.
+A coalition of the Liberal Democrats, Conservatives and some of the independent councillors subsequently formed a new administration in September 2026, led by Liberal Democrat councillor Amjid Ali.

 Political control of the council since the 1974 reforms has been as follows: